xkunwu/xkunwu.github.io/notes/notes.md

 sidebar:
     nav: "notes"
 ---
-> This is a personal notebook, which serves daily usage, but not well formatted into blogs.
+> This is a personal notebook, which serves daily reference purpose, but not well formatted into blogs.